ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 1. The VRA is deployed
-2. VLANs are assigned to the VRA
+2. Initial VRA setup
+2. Ordering the first server and VLAN
-3. The VRA is secured
+3. VRA configuration

 ## Before you begin
 {: #prereqs}